Lexington, Dawson County to receive $5 million in stimulus funds

 Eligible use of the funds include,

-- Revenue replacement for the provision of government services to the extent the reduction in revenue due the COVID-19 public health emergency relative to revenues collected in the most recent fiscal year prior to the emergency,
+Revenue replacement for the provision of government services to the extent of the reduction in revenue due to the COVID-19 public health emergency relative to revenues collected in the most recent fiscal year prior to the emergency,